Guilded-NET/Guilded-NET.github.io/references/Doc.UpdateAsync(string,string).md

 ### Remarks

-The updated document will be bumped to the top.
+The doc will be bumped to the top.
 #### Parameters

 <a name='Guilded.Base.Content.Doc.UpdateAsync(string,string).title'></a>